The 20 Minute Aikido Practice With work and family, Aikido...

 Red Oak – I find the red oak on the heavy side.
 I gave away all my red Oak bokken.
 Having said this, red oak is my favourite jo (staff) timber

 White Oak – White oak is strong yet light.
 It is also flexible can absorb impact without transferring it to your hands, joints, arm, and spine.
 The bokken using this type of timber is good for partner practice such as Kumi-Tachi and Ken-Tai-Jo.

 Hardwood – Hardwood is heavy and very good for suburi or tanren exercises.
-You can still use it for Kumi-Tachi, however, be prepared for impact on your body and the possibility of breaking your partner’s ken.
+You can still use it for Kumi-Tachi, however, be prepared for the impact on your body and the possibility of breaking your partner’s ken.